balena-io/balena-cli/.github/ISSUE_TEMPLATE.md

 ---

-*Please keep in mind that we try to use the issue tracker of this repository for specific bug reports & CLI feature requests.
-General & troubleshooting questions are encouraged to be posted to the [balena forums](https://forums.balena.io), which are monitored by balena's support team and where the community can both contribute and benefit from the answers.*
+*Please note that this issue tracker is used for specific bug reports and feature requests.
+General and troubleshooting questions are encouraged to be posted to the [balena forums](https://forums.balena.io), which are monitored by balena's support team and where the community can both contribute and benefit from the answers.*

 *Before submitting this issue please check that this issue is not a duplicate.
 If there is another issue describing the same problem or feature please add your information to the existing issue's